 How to calculate the Total Burn Surface Area (TBSA)

-One of the most commonly used method in assessing the extent of burns is the Rule of Nines.
+One of the most commonly used methods in assessing the extent of burns is the Rule of Nines.
 This method divides the patient’s body using an imaginary border to segment areas.
-Below is a table presenting the scoring of both adult and a child.
+Below is a table presenting the scoring of both adults and a child.

 How to replace loss fluid